fyysikkokilta/fk-kiltisbot/README.md

 Drive backend uses same token as calendar module.
 Drive backend enables importing and exporting database with telegram commands that are only available for admin users.

+## Newsletter functionality

+The bot provides access to weekly newsletters through two commands:

+- `/viikkotiedote` - Get the current weekly newsletter in Finnish
+- `/weekly` - Get the current weekly newsletter in English

+The newsletter data is fetched from an external API endpoint configured via the `NEWSLETTER_BASE_URL` environment variable.
+The bot formats the newsletter content and sends it as an HTML-formatted message to users.

 ## Bugs and issues

 Many.
 Some of them are documented in the source code as TODO comments.
 You can find them by typing